 Major Advancements in Dental Implant Technology

 Every year, around eight million people across the globe receive a dental implant.
-A dental implant is a metal post or pole that a dentist, such as Dentist Joondalup, installs into the jawbone below the gum line to support a false tooth.
+A dental implant is a metal post or pole that a dentist installs into the jawbone below the gum line to support a false tooth.
 Once the root is in place and the tooth secure, it takes on the form of a natural tooth with full function.
 You can brush, eat, and chew with it as if it were your own.

 Dental implants are growing in popularity today, with more people opting for a tooth replacement rather than leaving a gap where a tooth once sat.
 Not taking care of tooth loss can result in speech changes, jaw changes, and even a loss of self-esteem.